ROCm/instinct-docs/docs/index.md

 <a href=./life-science/MONAI.html class="card-header-link">
   <h2 class="card-header">MONAI</h2>
 </a>
-<p class="paragraph"> Train and deploy AI and computer vision models for medical imaging use cases on AMD Instinct™ GPUs.
+<p class="paragraph"> Train and deploy AI and computer vision models for medical imaging use cases on AMD Instinct GPUs.
 </p>
 :::